Sometimes I miss God.

 As much as I love theology, or maybe I just love biblical literature (which sounds more like me), the deeply ontological stuff -- the nature of the Trinity, , that sort of thing -- starts me eye-rolling.
 A friend of mine likes the Trinity because of the picture of God-as-community, and because it can serve to temper some of the more strident side effects of strict monotheism.
 I can dig that.
 But not all conversations about such things evince this kind of literary awareness, this slightly ironic bent toward the aesthetic.

 Tell me that the Trinity is a poetically beautiful idea, that it reflects a longstanding predilection for "threeness" that shows up in our earliest religious formulations, that it rounds out and roughs up our conceptions about God, and I'll listen.
 Start using lame metaphors -- as if the Trinity, like basic sanitation, is something we really need to understand -- or complaining that The Shack is undermining trinitarian doctrine, and I'm checking out.
-(And no, I haven't read it.
-It doesn't seem like the sort of thing I'd enjoy.)
+(Which is not to defend The Shack.
+I read it.
+It's crap.)

 I may have more support from my tradition than is immediately obvious.
-Rock star of critical theory Slavoj Zizek suggests that Jesus' "My God, my God, why have you forsaken me" beats Nietzsche's "God is dead" to the punch.
-John Caputo develops a similar idea in The Weakness of God, a Derrida-soaked .
+Slavoj Žižek suggests that Jesus's "My God, my God, why have you forsaken me" beats Nietzsche's "God is dead" to the punch.
+John Caputo develops a similar idea in The Weakness of God, a Derridean .
 My own take on this requires us to imagine a time before Mark's gospel gets its Easter ending, a time before the Gospel of Luke and its sequel narrate the resurrection and ascension as discrete events, a time when these ideas were conflated, before anti-gnostic sentiment demanded a literal resurrection which then demanded a literal and separate ascension in order to explain where Jesus went.
 A time that, I admit, might not exist.

 Amazing things can and do happen, and I'm all for karma, but when we take a good, hard look at winning and losing, at success and failure, these sorts of things seem less determined by a single locus of divine benevolence than an anarchy of fates or the interplay of chaos and complexity.
 Meaningless?
 That's assuming a lot.
 I see patterns in my life, threads and trajectories out of which I fashion meaning.